-This position is based in Dhusamareb and is funded for an initial period of one year and may be subject to extension.
+This position is funded for an initial period of one year, extension of appointment will be subject to budgetary approval.
 Appointment against this post is on a local basis.
-The candidate is responsible for any travel expenses incurred in relation to this appointment.
-All applicants are strongly encouraged to apply on-line as soon as possible after the job opening has been posted and well before the deadline stated in the job opening.
+The candidate is responsible for any travel expenses incurred in order to take-up the appointment.
+All applicants are strongly encouraged to apply well before the deadline stated in the job opening.

 Interested applicants who are working with UN Contractors must fulfil the obligations of their contracts with the UN Contractors in order to be eligible to apply for this vacancy.

 This position is located within the United Nations Assistance Mission in Somalia (UNSOM), Beletweyne.
 The incumbent will report to the Head of Office.

 Within delegated authority, the Field Language Assistant will be responsible for the following duties:

 Provides clear and concise verbal communication/ interpretation, interfacing between mission officials and local population in support of operations and wider mission activities.